bbauska/W3Cx-2of5/README.md

 <h4>&lt;article&gt; element</h4>

-An <b>article element</b> as we know is stand-alone content.
+An **article element** as we know is stand-alone content.
 If you pick an article out of a Web page, it should make sense all by itself.
 In [Brad's Blog example](https://codepen.io/w3devcampus/pen/oWqbad) in the previous unit, if you extract only the first article, you can see